abcsFrederick/Intro-to-R-Fall2020/modules/Week02_notes.md

 ## Data Structures Challenge Notes

+We've created the `data/feline-data.csv` file in case any of the students need it.

 ### Challenge 2 (Poll)

 Depending on your version of R, there may or may not be a factor in your copy of `cats`.
 Is there a factor in your `cats` data.frame? what is its name?
 Try using `?read.csv` to figure out how to switch between reading in strings as factors or character vectors; then write a command or two such that strings are read in as factor or character vectors.